-Learn to dye fabric using the ancient Japanese tradition of shibori, otherwise known as tie-dye.
-You’ll use fiber reactive dyes to add color to white fabric and a discharge chemical to take color out of previously dyed fabric.
-Your finished fabric will be perfect for quilting, garment sewing and home decorating.
+Learn to dye fabric using the ancient Japanese process of shibori, otherwise known as tie-dye.
+You’ll use fiber reactive dyes to add color to cotton fabric.
+Create a silk scarf and your choice of a t-shirt or kitchen apron.

-- All materials are provided; participants will get a portion of cotton fabric and two silk scarves to dye.
+- All materials are provided; participants will get a portion of cotton fabric, a silk scarf, and either a t-shirt or kitchen apron and to dye.
 Bring a pair of rubber dishwashing style rubber gloves and wear "studio" clothes; the dyes used in this class will stain clothing.
 A lunch break will be provided.
-Students are encouraged to bring a bagged lunch.
+Students are encouraged to bring a bag lunch.

 About the Instructor